 Curriculum refers to all the planned educational experiences that allow students to reach specific learning goals and objectives.
 It is also definable as activities that shape students' behavior.
-The main components of an educational curriculum are content, teaching and learning strategies; assessment processes; and evaluation processes.
+An educational curriculum's main components are content, teaching and learning strategies; assessment processes; and evaluation processes.

 Simulation provides a learning environment that allows learners to integrate theoretical knowledge by participating in realistic clinical scenarios.
 Also, simulation offers the opportunity to meet learning objectives during debriefing.

-Medical simulation has shown to improve clinical competence across all levels in medical education.
-One of the main advantages of utilizing simulation in clinical training is the substitution of real patients for mannequins or task trainers.
+Medical simulation has been shown to improve clinical competence across all levels in medical education.
+One of the main advantages of utilizing simulation in clinical training is substituting real patients for mannequins or task trainers.
 This substitution decreases the chances of harming patients when practicing procedures or clinical skills.
-Simulation is especially useful in this instance since clinical skill acquisition depends to a greater extent to practicing over theoretical learning.
+Simulation is especially useful in this instance since clinical skill acquisition depends to a greater extent on practicing over theoretical learning.

-The first step to build a curriculum that meets the desired learning objectives is to identify what are the problems or needs in a particular group that will receive education; this is a "needs assessment."
-In the case of medical simulation, the need assessment focuses on finding the clinical or procedural skills that need to be reinforced and identifying those where the simulated setting is more valuable in acquiring specific knowledge or skills.
+The first step to building a curriculum that meets the desired learning objectives is identifying the problems or needs in a particular group that will receive education; this is a "needs assessment."
+In a medical simulation, the need assessment focuses on finding the clinical or procedural skills that need to be reinforced and identifying those where the simulated setting is more valuable in acquiring specific knowledge or skills.
 A needs assessment can take place following a formal or informal method.
 A formal needs assessment involves applying an assessment tool for learners to self-identify educational needs.
-In an informal needs assessment, the teacher identifies the educational needs of the students using knowledge about the context and learners' educational status.
+In an informal needs assessment, the teacher identifies the students' educational needs using knowledge about the context and learners' educational status.

 To provide valuable educational resources, the learners' characteristics must be analyzed before curriculum implementation.
-Knowing the audience or participants helps the teacher in the development and educational plan capable of covering the needs of the learners.
+Knowing the audience or participants helps the teacher in the development and educational plan capable of covering the learners' needs.
 Some of the important characteristics are level of education, skills, limitation, and motivation level.

 Learning objectives in the context of medical education refer to the expected result after the educational experience.
 For instance, during peripheral intravenous catheter insertion training with a task trainer, one learning one of the learning objectives is: Upon completion of the theoretical and practical training for peripheral intravenous catheter placement, 4th-year medical students will be able to demonstrate the technique to the instructor using an IV-arm task trainer.
 Learning objectives have to be specific and utilize appropriate verbs.
 Benjamin Bloom designed a taxonomy of measurable verbs based on the assumption that some observable actions correlate with cognitive activity.
-Bloom's work helps the educational institution to design learning objectives that aim for critical thinking, knowledge, comprehension, etcetera.
-Also, a learning objective must explicitly outline who the person is doing the activity, what the activity is when to expect the result.
+Bloom's work helps the educational institution design learning objectives that aim for critical thinking, knowledge, comprehension, etc. Also, a learning objective must explicitly outline who is performing the activity, describe the activity, and when to expect the result.

 Goals and learning objectives are commonly confused terms.
 Goals are results to the expected at the end of an educational experience, and it usually refers to a long-term target.
 On the other hand, objectives are specific actions of results that occur as an immediate consequence of the educational activity.

 The instructional method refers to the educational activity that allows students to achieve the learning objective.
 Simulation per se is an instructional method, but it has different components and/or enhancing activities that can be combined to create an educational experience to complete specific learning goals.
-In general, simulation-based-training offers active learning activities over passive learning.
-For example, simulated scenarios require the participant to be fully engaged with the situation to be able to analyze, make decisions, and take actions.
-Likewise, debriefing after simulated scenarios is a versatile and active learning activity that can allow the student to meet several learning objectives after one educational experience.
+In general, simulation-based training offers active learning activities over passive learning.
+For example, simulated scenarios require the participant to be fully engaged with the situation to be able to analyze, make decisions, and take action.
+Likewise, debriefing after simulated scenarios is a versatile and active learning activity that can allow students to meet several learning objectives after one educational experience.

 Tracking the learning progress is essential to evaluate the students and the simulation curriculum.
 There are several assessment methods with different values.
 In simulations, the most common assessing tools include confidence and performance self-perception, checklists, pre, and post-tests, knowledge tests, and group evaluation.